Car Accidents Have a High Risk of Causing Neck and Back Injury

-Surgery is often not necessary, but if you’re in debilitating pain for 3 months or more, you may need to consider it as an option.
+Surgery is often unnecessary, but if you’re in debilitating pain for three months or more, you may need to consider it as an option.
 One type of minimally invasive spine surgery is intradiscal electrothermal therapy (IDET).
 This surgery cauterizes the fibers around the tear, which helps fuse and kill off painful nerve endings.

 With the nerve endings dead, you won’t be able to feel the discogenic pain anymore.
 The most common surgery for discogenic pain is spinal fusion.
 Be sure to research all your options and speak to your health care providers before choosing the best course of action for you.

 Lower Back Pain Caused by Facet Injuries after a Car Accident

 Facet joints are a lesser-known part of the spine but play an essential role in their function.
 These joints are surrounded by a thick, flexible membrane that secretes a viscous fluid that lubricates the joints and allows the spine to move easily.
 They help to support the body’s weight and facilitate movement between each vertebra.
 Facet joints work in conjunction with the spinal discs to allow strong, controlled movement throughout the spine and entire body.

 The facet joint’s role is to prevent the spine from moving too much in one direction or the other.
 They are the reason the human body won’t completely bend backward, forwards, or sideways.
 To properly perform this function, these joints have a large number of nerve endings, but it is this large concentration of nerves that causes this area to be particularly painful when damaged.

 How Can a Facet Joint Injury Cause Back Pain?